A small harbour town that is considered part of the larger metropolitan area of

 What to see in Zeebrugge

 Any tourists interested in military history should head to the harbour, where you can visit the Russian submarine, Foxtrot.
-Standing at a mighty 100 metres long, visitors can get a hands-on look at how the ship’s 75 crewmembers lived and worked on a day-to-day basis.
-The tour takes 2 hours and includes an animation which simulates an attack on the ship, as well as audio-visual clips which help bring the boat to life.
+Standing at a mighty 100 metres long, visitors can get a hands-on look at how the ship’s 75-strong crew lived and worked on a day-to-day basis.
+The tour takes two hours and includes an animation which simulates an attack on the ship, as well as audio-visual clips which help bring the boat to life.

 The former fish market was converted into a maritime theme park called Seafront Zeebrugge, including a tunnel where you can walk under the sea and discover all the flora and fauna of the region from a totally unique perspective.